briansniffen/muchsync/muchsync.1.md

 storing in each subdirectory a number of copies equal to the maximum of the number of copies in that subdirectory on the two replicas.
-This is conservative, in the sense that a file will never be deleted after a conflict, but you may get extra copies of files.
+This is conservative, in the sense that a file will never be deleted after a conflict, though you may get extra copies of files.  (muchsync uses hard links, so at least these copies will not use too much disk space.)

 For example, if one replica moves a message to subdirectory .box1/cur and another moves the same message to subdirectory .box2/cur, the